LinusU/flutter_web_auth/flutter_web_auth_2/README.md

     </manifest>
     ```

-- If you are targeting S+ (version 31 and above) you need to provide an explicit value for `android:exported`.
-If you followed earlier installation instructions this was not included.
+- If you are targeting S+ (SDK version 31 and above) you need to provide an explicit value for `android:exported`.
+If you followed earlier installation instructions, this was not included.
 Make sure that you add `android:exported="true"` to the `com.linusu.flutter_web_auth.CallbackActivity` activity in your `AndroidManifest.xml` file.

     ```diff
     - <activity android:name="com.linusu.flutter_web_auth_2.CallbackActivity">